bmcorey/ASPects/README.md

 **Please, notice that *ASPECTS* is under development without a stable release**

-*ASPects on Alpha version* - MIT License
+*Aspects on Alpha version* - MIT License

 1. How to install
 2. Dependencies